Overview of PhD Program

 Council on Education in Public Health (CEPH) Requirements

-As of 2019-2020, all students matriculating into a graduate program in an accredited school of public health (such as BSPH) are required to take courses that expose them to content that covers 12 ‘introductory learning objectives’ before graduation.
+All students matriculating into a graduate program in an accredited school of public health (such as BSPH) are required to take courses that expose them to content that covers 12 ‘introductory learning objectives’ before graduation.
 For PhD students in HBS, some of these exposures will come through regular program courses, and others will come through ½ credit “Cells to Society” (C2S) online modules developed by the school.
-The C2S modules will be offered at least twice a year, and will be taken in the first 4 weeks of the term in which they are held.
+The C2S modules will be offered at least twice a year and will be taken in the first 4 weeks of the term in which they are held.
 Some courses fulfill more than one learning objective.
 These courses need to be successfully completed prior to graduation, and it may be advisable to take some of them in years 2 and 3.
 HBS PhD students will fulfill the CEPH requirements by taking the following courses:

 - Explain public health history, philosophy and values: 552.601.81 Foundational Principles of Public Health